 Jonnetta Patton produces her best work anytime she helps others follow their passion.
 The mother and former manager of Grammy-winning entertainer Usher has morphed her business savvy into a new endeavor, J’s Kitchen Culinary Incubator, LLC, to empower food and beverage entrepreneurs into creating successful businesses.

 “We are a nurturing environment that fosters growth,” Patton declares.
 “Whatever your goals and dreams are, that’s my interest.
 And that’s what gets me ticking.
 I want to deal with people of integrity.”
 Based out of Doraville, Ga., J’s Kitchen Culinary Incubator offers chefs, bakers, caterers and epicurean specialists three state-of-the-art shared kitchens, a baker’s kitchen, a private master kitchen, a tasting area, dry goods holding space and walk-in coolers and freezers.
+Speaking of a walk-in cooler, we know that if it does become faulty, it’ll be as easy as searching for refrigeration kansas city (varies depending on where you live) and get help from a professional to get it fixed.

 Computer portal stations, two conference rooms and a classroom round out the Chattanooga, Tenn. native’s 4,200 square foot undertaking.
 Operating on three-year action plans, the aspiring business owners receive customized consultation and advisement from an extensive rolodex of professionals and experts: becoming more informed about certifications, permits, licenses, insurance, procurement, marketing, safety and sanitation standards.